Autoimmune patients are one of the most mismanaged groups in the country- usually for one of two reasons:

 Patients with autoimmune diseases need to be taking steps to slow the autoimmune attack on their bodies.
 Even in cases such as Hashimoto's and Type 1 Diabetes where you can replace the lost hormone (thyroid hormone, insulin) it is crucial to support the immune system.
 The scary thing with autoimmune diseases is that if you have one you are much, much more likely to develop a second and third.
 If you do nothing to stop the immune system from going bizerk; it's just a matter of time before another tissue gets caught in the cross-fire and you get another autoimmune disease.

-I find that patients with autoimmune diseases often need two things: A drastic overhaul of their diet and a LOT of antioxidants.
+I find that patients with autoimmune diseases often need two things: A drastic overhaul of their diet and a thorough evaluation for dysbiosis and/or infections.
 The drastic overhaul almost always entails something close to a vegetable-intensive paleo diet and generally requires the complete avoidance of one or more food allergen such as gluten, dairy and soy.
 A leaky-gut repair protocol is generally needed to help the body fully recover from years of dietary-induced trauma and I carry supplements in my office that are well suited for that purpose.
 Many autoimmune patients have dysbiosis (an imbalance in the good and bad bacteria and yeast) in their gut or elsewhere, which needs to be treated, too.

 As with all of the conditions I work with it is important to know that there is never one cause, one treatment, or one answer.
 People may reach the same diagnosis for completely different reasons.
 Being a functional medicine practitioner, I always do my do diligence to hunt down the root cause of my patients problems- a process that is far too complicated to explain on a blog.